PierfrancescoSoffritti/android-youtube-player/README.md

 ```
 You can read how to get a `receiverId` [here](#registration).

-Add the `OptionsProvider` to your `manifest.xml`
+Add the `OptionsProvider` to your `manifest.xml`file
 ```xml
 <meta-data
   android:name="com.google.android.gms.cast.framework.OPTIONS_PROVIDER_CLASS_NAME"
   android:value="yourpackagename.CastOptionsProvider" />
 ```

-Add a MediaRouterButton to your layout, in your xml file or programmatically.
+Add a MediaRouteButton to your layout, in your xml file or programmatically.
 ```xml
 <LinearLayout
   xmlns:android="http://schemas.android.com/apk/res/android"